 SPCA Mobile Animal Wellness Services Q&A

-To combat pet overpopulation across the province, the Ontario SPCA and Humane Society has rolled out a mobile spay/neuter unit, made possible because of a grant provided by the Pet Valu family of stores through its Giving Back Project.
+To help reduce pet overpopulation across the province, the Ontario SPCA and Humane Society has rolled out a mobile spay/neuter unit, made possible thanks to a grant provided by the Pet Valu family of stores through its Giving Back Project.

 How does it work?